-Oman does not have a comprehensive public transport network and most expats living in Oman choose to own a car or have one provided to them, along with a driver, by their company.
+Most expats living in the country usually choose to own a car or have one provided for them, along with a driver, by their company.

 Driving in Oman

 Due to affordable petrol prices and low taxes on imports, expats will find that owning a car in the Sultanate is relatively cheap.
-It’s also possible to rent a car with a driver in Oman.
-Most expats own or rent a car and rarely use public transport.
+It’s also possible to rent a car with a driver.
+Most expats in Oman own or rent a car and rarely use public transport.

 Traffic drives on the right.
-Expats driving in Oman should note that traffic laws are strictly enforced; there is a zero-tolerance policy for driving under the influence of alcohol, on-the-spot fines apply for talking on a cell phone while driving, and speeding cameras are common.
+Expats driving in Oman should note that traffic laws are strictly enforced.
+There is a zero-tolerance policy for driving under the influence of alcohol, on-the-spot fines apply for talking on a cell phone while driving, and speeding cameras are common.

 Air travel in Oman

-Oman’s main international airport is Muscat International Airport, which is located about 20 miles (30km) from Muscat.
-Taxis and buses are available from the airport.
-Oman Air is the national carrier and offers flights between Muscat International and the country’s other main airport at Salalah.
+Oman Air, the national carrier, and SalamAir, a low-cost, domestic airline, offer flights between Muscat International and the country’s other main airports in Salalah, Sohar and Duqm.
 Other airlines that fly in and out of Oman include Gulf Air, Emirates, Etihad and British Airways.